sethreno/env-deploy-example/README.md

 ## Lessons Learned

-- Limit use of the `environment` attribute to jobs that a deploy.
+- Limit use of the `environment` attribute to jobs that actually deploy.

   This might seem obvious, but in the past I've used the `environment` attribute to read environment specific configuration for "setup" or "smoke